Call us at 1(866) 60-SHIFT

 While it’s great marketing for the issuing banks, it comes at a very high cost to the businesses that accept the cards and to the consumer.
 Rewards cards carry very high percentage rates, and so interest begins accumulate if the balance isn’t paid in full every month.

 Your total outstanding revolving credit card debt will continue to grow as long as the credit card account is open.
 Revolving credit isn’t a bad thing by itself, but when it becomes revolving debt, it can become a concern.
-The money you owe can easily be increased by accumulating interest, the payments can become too much and if finances are bad, delinquency rates could increase.
+The payment you owe can easily be increased by accumulating interest, the balance can become too much and if finances are bad, delinquency rates could increase.

 Pay them immediately and don’t let them pile up on you.
 People tend to get in trouble when they wait to pay off their credit cards, only to see balance pile up higher & higher if not paid quickly.

-Getting behind on your credit card payments can lead to credit card delinquency and higher delinquency rates, which will negatively affect your credit score.
+Getting behind on paying your credit card balances can lead to credit card delinquency and higher delinquency rates, which will negatively affect your credit score.

 There’s no reason to use a credit card for cash if you have the money in a standard checking account.